Metal Plan Levels in the Health Insurance Marketplace

 Low and moderate income individuals and families may qualify for premium tax credits and cost-sharing reductions.
-If you qualify for a tax credit in 2014, it can be used to reduce the premium you have to pay for any metal level plan, but cannot be used to reduce your premium for a catastrophic plan.
-If you qualify for a cost-sharing subsidy, you will get a sliding-scale reduction in out-of-pocket costs—copays, deductibles, coinsurance—from the federal government.
+If you qualify for a tax credit, it can be used to reduce the premium you have to pay for any metal level plan, but cannot be used to reduce your premium for a catastrophic plan.
+If you qualify for a cost-sharing subsidy, you can save money on out-of-pocket costs with reduced copays, deductibles and coinsurance.

 You need to enroll in a Silver plan to get this reduction in out-of-pocket expenses.

-Keep in mind, Silver level plans provide a level of coverage for the same essential health benefits as every other metal level plan.
-Cigna's Silver level plans offer many choices in deductible and coinsurance levels.
-These options help keep health insurance affordable for you.
+Keep in mind, Silver level plans cover the same essential health benefits as every other metal level plan.
+Cigna's Silver level plans offer choices in deductible and coinsurance levels.
+These options were designed so that you can choose the plan that's right for you.

 Making your decision

-The Health Insurance Marketplace will make it easier to compare the plans available in your state.
+The Health Insurance Marketplace makes it easy to compare the plans available in your state.
 Or, you can review plans on Cigna.com.
-If you have more questions, contact Cigna's licensed insurance agents at 1.877.683.2268, 8:00 am to 10:00 pm ET, Monday through Friday.
+If you have more questions, contact a licensed Cigna insurance agent at 1.877.683.2268, 8:00 am to 10:00 pm ET, Monday through Friday.

 We're Here to Help